-Facts show nearly 60% of everything Americans buy now is made overseas, this is up from just 8 percent of goods in 1960.
+Facts show nearly 60% of everything Americans buy now is made overseas, this is way up from 8 percent of goods made and sold in the US in 1960.
 As American’s have wanted less expensive products many companies began to outsource to countries to lower their cost which has resulted in fewer good paying jobs for Americans.

 For purposes of this fact sheet and the Executive Order, “Made-in-America” refers to domestic preferences related to federal procurement, federal grants, and other forms of federal assistance.
 Buy American and Buy America refers to the specific statutes that go by those names.

 The dollars the federal government spends on goods and services are a powerful tool to support American workers and manufacturers.
 Contracting alone accounts for nearly $600 billion in federal spending.
 The Executive Order will direct agencies to utilize the national network in all 50 states including Puerto Rico.
 This will enable government agencies to connect with US (domestic) suppliers and manufacturers to procure products and services.

 Key points in the new Executive Order include:

 • This Order directs a process for updating domestic preferences to fit the current realities of the American economy.

 • Directs a cross-agency review of all domestic preferences via the Manufacturing Extension Partnership.

 • Directs agencies to close current loopholes in how domestic content is measured and increase domestic content requirements.